Maple Syrup: That Sweet-Tasting Topping Made In Canada

 Maple syrup is a topping for Canadian breakfasts, such as pancakes, waffles, French toast, and hot cereals like oatmeal and porridge.
 It can also be used as a sweetener in baking.

-A maple syrup farm is called a sugar bush.
+A maple syrup farm is commonly referred to as a sugar bush.
 Why is most of Canada’s maple syrup produced in Quebec?
 There are two main factors to consider: the species of maple trees in the area and the most appropriate climate.
 Maple syrup is produced from maple trees, of which there are many different varieties across Canada, some making more sap than others.
 Also, the climate across Canada varies significantly.
-I remember walking to school in Regina, Saskatchewan, in the 60s when it was -40°C. On the south coast of beautiful British Colombia, it seldom goes below 0°C in the winter.
+I remember walking to school in Regina, Saskatchewan, in the 60s when it was -40°C. On the south coast of beautiful British Columbia, temperatures rarely drop below 0°C in the winter.

 Quebec has the perfect combination of sugar maples, a freezing winter, and reasonably mild late winter and early spring.